-A Bank level Operational & Resilience Risk dashboard is used by Senior Management to highlight the major risks and deficiencies.
-Loss trends reports are reviewed monthly by ORRC and RMC with a quarterly update provided to the BRC.
+A Bank Level Operational & Resilience Risk dashboard is used by Senior Management to highlight the major risks and deficiencies.
+Loss trend reports are reviewed monthly by ORRC and RMC with a quarterly update provided to the BRC.

 Systems established to record risks and losses by Basel business lines, risk and loss event categories enable business units to manage their action plans and request for management information reports.
 Duties are segregated to ensure integrity of loss and risk data in the system.
 Data is captured and approved in the system by the business.
-The Operational & Resilience Risk department coordinates the recording process, reconciles the observations to ensure only operational losses are captured and the data meets both SABB and regulatory guidelines in addition to ensuring the quality of the input data.
+The Operational & Resilience Risk department coordinates the recording process, reconciles the observations to ensure only operational losses are captured and the data meets both SAB and regulatory guidelines in addition to ensuring the quality of the input data.

-SABB continued the consolidation/strengthening of its Operational & Resilience Risk Management and Governance processes:
+SAB continued the consolidation/strengthening of its Operational & Resilience Risk Management and Governance processes:

-- The Risk Governance Framework was reviewed by the BRC. - Continued focus on adherence to laws and regulations, Treating Customers Fairly, Protecting Customer Information, Preventing Bribery and Corruption and Preventing Financial Crime. - SABB continued to fully assess the dependencies and business impact analysis related to the Bank's association with the HSBC Group. - The Three Lines of Defence model was monitored to underpin our approach to strong risk management.
-The Three Lines of Defence model defines who is responsible to identify, assess, measure, manage, monitor, and mitigate operational risks, encouraging collaboration and enabling efficient coordination of risk and control activities. - Risk and Control Assessment (RCA) is a component of the Operational Risk Management Framework (ORMF) implemented across SABB.
-The RCA process is designed to provide business/function with a forward looking view of operational risk to help them proactively determine whether their key operational risks are controlled within acceptable levels.

-- The continuation of Second Line of Defence Reviews and establishment of an assurance programme within Operational & Resilience Risk (ORRC) was established to ensure implementation of the Bank's ORR framework within the First Line of Defence (FLoD). - The ongoing implementation of findings from independent reviews are tracked using the Operational Risk Repository System (HELIOS) to verify timely closure of items with updates submitted monthly to Risk Management Committee with validation undertaken by ORR and INA.
+- The Non-Financial Risk Framework was reviewed by the BRC. - Continued focus on adherence to laws and regulations, Treating Customers Fairly, Protecting Customer Information, Preventing Bribery and Corruption and Preventing Financial Crime. - SAB continued to fully assess the dependencies and business impact analysis related to the Bank's association with the HSBC Group. - The Three Lines of Defence model was monitored to underpin our approach to strong risk management.
+The Three Lines of Defence model defines who is responsible to identify, assess, measure, manage, monitor, and mitigate operational risks, encouraging collaboration and enabling efficient coordination of risk and control activities. - Risk and Control Assessment (RCA) is a component of the Non-Financial Risk Framework implemented across SAB.
+The RCA process is designed to provide business/function with a forward looking view of operational risk to help them proactively determine whether their key operational risks are controlled within acceptable levels. - The Second Line of Defence Risk Steward Reviews have continued and Risk Steward Oversight role within Operational & Resilience Risk has been working closely with the Risk Stewards to fully embed their roles and responsibilities. - The ongoing implementation of findings from independent reviews are tracked using the Operational Risk Repository System (HELIOS).
+The status update and validation status (undertaken by ORR and INA) is submitted to Risk Management Committee.